The Identik-Hit Quiz

 Three callers were taken in each round, with Mayo knowing in advance the answer each were going to give.
 Mayo would ask each caller who they were, where they were from and - due to habit, tradition, and to give his female co-host a chance to update her forecasts - what the weather was like in their area.
 He would then take their answer and tell them if they were right or wrong.

 One Identik-Hit Quiz ran for so long that Mayo was forced to give extra clues at one point; then he went on a period of paternity leave for several weeks, only for the same cryptic clue still to be running on the quiz when he returned.
 The round in question featured newsreader Rod McKenzie supposedly falling (McKenzie giving a scream) into water (loud splash).
 Eventually the answer was finally given by a listener as Islands In The Stream (for the cryptic purposes of the quiz it was "I Lands In The Stream") by Kenny Rogers and Dolly Parton.

 Whenever a correct answer was given, Mayo would play a congratulation stab of You!
 Are!
 A!
 Winner! before playing the record in question.
 After the record, he would then explain the cryptic clue in as little or much detail as deemed necessary.

-If a round of the Identik-Hit Quiz was guessed during a relief presenter's time on the show (including Brookes, Phillip Schofield, Mark Goodier and Gary King) then the new round would feature the voice (if applicable to the clue) of that presenter and would continue on numerous occasions even after Mayo had returned.
-This came in as a handy bit of further exposure for the relief presenter in question, especially if like King or Schofield, their own shows were at considerably non-peak hours (King at the time was on the pre-Mayo early shift; Schofield had one evening show and a Sunday show).
+If a round of the Identik-Hit Quiz was guessed during a relief presenter's time on the show, the new round would feature the voice (if applicable to the clue) of that presenter and would continue even after Mayo had returned.

-The Identik-Hit Quiz has ended its run after Mayo left the breakfast show in 1993 and became the new mid-morning host.
-Although, there is a similar feature on his current Greatest Hits Radio Drivetime show called "Drivetime Drama".
-He left Radio 1 in 2001 and Radio 2 in 2018, and he now works for BBC Radio 5 live, Scala Radio, and Greatest Hits Radio.
+The Identik-Hit Quiz ended its run after Mayo left the breakfast show in 1993 to become the new mid-morning host. although there is a similar feature on his current Greatest Hits Radio Drivetime show called "Drivetime Drama".